anspiess/ECIS/README.md

 ## Overview
 Provides functions for the analysis of ECIS data, such as

-* Import of data, with optional selection of frequencies
+* Import of data (.xlsx or .csv), with optional selection of frequencies
 * Plotting data in matrix or single format, with or without fitted curves
 * Deleting, adding and selecting curves from/to a larger set
 * Modification of ECIS data: